xlladdins/xll/docs/Excel4MacrosE-G.md

 **FORMULA**(**formula\_text**, reference)

-Formula\_text    can be text, a number, a reference, or a formula in the form of text, or a reference to a cell containing any of the above.
+Formula\_text&nbsp;&nbsp;&nbsp;&nbsp;can be text, a number, a reference, or a formula in the form of text, or a reference to a cell containing any of the above.

   - > If formula\_text contains references, they must be R1C1-style
     > references, such as "=RC\[1\]\*(1+R1C1)".
 If you are recording a